 Security analysts ensure the information stored on computers or networks is not disclosed to unwanted parties or modified inadvertently, and may also create and maintain security systems.
 If the data is compromised, security analysts repair the damage and take measures to seal the security hole that enabled the data compromise.
 Data security analysts typically work under the supervision of an information technology manager.

-According to the U.S. Bureau of Labor Statistics (BLS), information security analysts earned an average annual income of $90,120 as of May 2015.
-The job outlook for these professionals is promising, with the BLS projecting an 18 percent employment increase for information security analysts between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), information security analysts earned an average annual income of $102,470 as of May 2018.
+The job outlook for these professionals is promising, with the BLS projecting an 32 percent employment increase for information security analysts between 2018 and 2028 (much faster than the average).

 Data security analysts, sometimes referred to as computer security specialists, operate an organization's information security, according to the BLS.
 Duties may include: